TimotheeMathieu/Adaptive_stopping_MC_RL/README.md

 ## TODO:
 - [ ] See about power and sample-size requirements.
 - [ ] See about multiple testing to test multiple agents at the same time.
 Use [FWE control procedures](https://en.wikipedia.org/wiki/Family-wise_error_rate).
 Use Bonferroni?
 Holm's ?
 Hochberg's ?
 Or more powerful methods like https://www.jstor.org/stable/27590521#metadata_info_tab_contents (bootstrap) ?
 Remarks:
     - There is not really a reason to use Bonferroni as Holm's is proven to be better without any disadvantage.
     - The Bootstrap method may be not conservative enough.
 In particular with small sample size.
     - Maybe we want to bypass the multiple testing.
 For instance by testing $H_0: \min_{i \neq j}|\mu_i - \mu_j|=0$ vs $H_1: \forall i\neq j, \, \mu_i \neq \mu_j$.
-- [ ] Do parallelization for multilple testing ?
+- [ ] Do parallelization for multiple testing ?
 - [ ] Do the simulation studies
 - [ ] Do the empirical studies.